Rate this page:

 After adding your custom app-specific actions, you should now be ready to run the required tests for the Marketplace Data Center Apps Approval process.
 To do this, you'll need an enterprise-scale environment.

+Make that current region limit is large enough to deploy new cluster.
 The limit can be increased by using Request increase at account-level button: choose a region, set a quota value which equals a required number of CPU Cores for the installation and press Request button.
+Recommended limit is 50.

 AWS Pricing Calculator provides an estimate of usage charges for AWS services based on certain information you provide.
 Monthly charges will be based on your actual usage of AWS services, and may vary from the estimates the Calculator has provided.